opsdroid/opsdroid/docs/examples/stocks-portfolio.md

 ## Building the Skill

-We are now ready to commence building our skill!
-First, you will need to create a folder for the stocks portfolio skill.
+We are now ready to commence building our skills!
+First, you will need to create a folder for the stock portfolio skill.
 Choose a location and name it stocks-portfolio.

 ```bash
 mkdir /path/to/my/stocks-portfolio
 ```

-Inside of the directory we will be making a `configuration.yaml` file which we will be using in the next section to config our skill.
+Inside of the directory, we will be making a `configuration.yaml` file which we will be using in the next section to config our skill.

 ### Configuration